System Design Space

 The Rise and Rise of FastAPI

-A mini-documentary about how FastAPI from a side-project became one of the most discussed Python backend frameworks and what is behind it from an engineering point of view.
+A mini-documentary about how FastAPI grew from a personal project into one of the most discussed Python backend frameworks, and why that matters architecturally.

 Video